Garinmckayl/thisvsthat/programming-languages.md

             num  /= 10;
         }

-        // palindrome if orignalInteger and reversedInteger are equal if (originalInteger == reversedInteger)
+        // palindrome if originalInteger and reversedInteger are equal if (originalInteger == reversedInteger)
             System.out.println(originalInteger + " is a palindrome.");
         else